MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/enable-virtual-table-event-support.md

 You can allow Virtual entities to participate in asynchronous Dataverse Event Framework pipeline events and in the PowerAutomate Dataverse connector [When a row is added, modified or deleted](/connectors/commondataserviceforapps/#when-a-row-is-added,-modified-or-deleted) trigger.

-Without any of the configuration described in this topic, virtual entities do not participate in the Event Framework pipeline like other entities.
-This means you cannot register plug-in steps against Create, Update, and Delete (CUD) events that occur , and although CUD events appear for these entities in the Power Automate Dataverse connector, the events to trigger those flows will do not occur , so flows waiting for those events will never run unless this configuration is applied.
+Without any of the configuration described in this topic, most virtual entities do not participate in the Event Framework pipeline like other entities.
+This means you cannot register plug-in steps against Create, Update, and Delete (CUD) events that occur, and although CUD events appear for these entities in the Power Automate Dataverse connector, an error is thrown when people try to save a flow that uses them.

 This is because virtual entities represent data stored in an external source.
 Dataverse has access to that data source as a client, but other systems can update that data at any time without passing through the Dataverse event framework.

 There are two steps to enable this: